AlexandriaDAO/core/src/tests/plan.md

 #### Features now:
-- Figure out a better way than that prop passing to contentItem in contentList.tsx.
 - Make a 'new' section for alexandrian that's the default, just showing the latest NFTs/SBTs.
 - Finish the channels.md plan, given the new text rendering setup.